111Berto/breweries_case/README.md

 # Breweries Case

 ## Objective
-The goal of this test is to assess your skills in consuming data from an API, transforming, and persisting it into a data lake following the medallion architecture with three layers: raw data, curated data partitioned by location, and an analytical aggregated layer.
+The goal of this test is to assess the skills in consuming data from an API, transforming, and persisting it into a data lake following the medallion architecture with three layers: raw data, curated data partitioned by location, and an analytical aggregated layer.

 ## Technologies Used
 For the implementation of the solution, **Python** and **PySpark** were employed for data processing, with **Databricks** being used to execute the ELT (Extract, Load and Tranform) process in the Medallion layers (bronze, silver, and gold).
 Pipeline orchestration was handled through **Azure Data Factory** (ADF).